2-REC/python-qt-collapsable-widget/README.md

 ## Source Project

-*A Qt collapsable widget in Python, in the spirit of the Maya 'frameLayout' command.*
+*A Qt collapsable widget in Python, in the spirit of the Autodesk Maya 'frameLayout' command.*

 This project is based on [PyQt Collapsable Widget](https://github.com/By0ute/pyqt-collapsible-widget) from [Caroline Beyne](https://github.com/By0ute).